twitter/communitynotes/content/phone-faq.md

 ## If your phone number is associated with more than one Twitter account

-If your phone number is associated with multiple Twitter accounts, only the account that most recently verified that number will be able to access Birdwatch.
+If your phone number is associated with multiple Twitter accounts, only the account that most recently verified that number will be able to access Community Notes.

-You can verify your phone number on the account you want to use with Birdwatch by following [Twitter's Help Center instructions](https://help.twitter.com/en/managing-your-account/how-to-add-a-phone-number-to-your-account).
+You can verify your phone number on the account you want to use with Community Notes by following [Twitter's Help Center instructions](https://help.twitter.com/en/managing-your-account/how-to-add-a-phone-number-to-your-account).

 You can optionally remove your phone number from other accounts by going into **Privacy & Settings > Your Account > Account Information > Phone**